telefonicaid/fiware-orion/doc/manuals/user/transient_entities.md

 ## The `dateExpires` attribute

-The expiration timestamp of an entity is defined by means of the `dateExpires` attribute.
+The expiration timestamp of an entity is defined by means of the `dateExpires` NGSIv2 builtin attribute.
 This is an attribute of `DateTime` type, according to the [NGSIv2 specification](https://fiware.github.io/specifications/ngsiv2/stable/).
 Its value is the datetime when the entity will expire.

+As any other NGSIv2 builtin attribute, `dateExpires` is not shown by default, you need to use `attrs` URI parameter (in GET based queries) or `"attrs"` field (in `POST /v2/op/query`) in order to get it.
+Please have a look to sections "Builtin Attributes" and "Filtering out attributes and metadata" in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable) for more details.

 ## Valid transitions